add2cal/docs/src/application-manual/troubleshooting.md

 ## Tracking does not seem to work

-We track the initiation of the save process via clicks at the landingpage, from email direct links, and from Add to Calendar Buttons with active `Proxy` option.
-If the `Proxy` option is not set at the style, while you are using the Add to Calendar Button outside of the auto-generated landingpage, clicks cannot be tracked.
+We track the initiation of the save process via clicks at the landing page, from email direct links, and from Add to Calendar Buttons with active `Proxy` option.
+If the `Proxy` option is not set at the style, while you are using the Add to Calendar Button outside of the auto-generated landing page, clicks cannot be tracked.

 Another case would be when you share the generated ics file directly - we cannot track this either.